-Criterion 4: Client/Family Member/Community Committee: Integration of the Committee within the County Mental Health System collaborating with various businesses and agencies and regularly has attendance, participation and alliance with these entities.
+Criterion 4: Client/Family Member/Community Committee: Integration of the Committee within the County Mental Health System

+The Cultural Outreach Committee (COC) meets every other month and spends a significant amount of time discussing potential outreach options to ensure the health and safety of our diverse residents.
+In the past year, the COC has worked diligently in collaborating with various businesses and agencies and regularly has attendance, participation and alliance with these entities.
 Committee members have been incorporating members of underserved groups into their agencies and programming as part of their commitment to the COC.
-Lastly, consumer and community involvement is also a contributing part of the COC meetings.
+Lastly, the COC also includes contributions from clients and family members of clients whenever possible.